How to Use Amaryllis as Cut Flowers

 When the flowers begin to fade, use scissors to nip off individual blooms and give other blossoms a chance to enjoy their own moment in the spotlight.

-Amaryllis bulbs are available for shipping from mid-October through December.
-Order a few extras this year and enjoy the fun of growing and arranging your own mid-winter bouquets!
+Amaryllis bulbs are available for shipping from mid-October through mid-December.
+Next time you order, add a few extra bulbs and enjoy the fun of growing and arranging your own mid-winter bouquets!
 You’ll find our complete selection HERE.